BartoszDabek/bdabek.pl/posts/personal-goals/short-notes/2019_short_notes.md

 25/05/2019
 ---
 Today - as I mentioned yesterday - we had a conference in our church.
 There was a lot of people.
 I met a few new people and spent time with those I already knew.
 It was a good time 😉😉

+26/05/2019
+---
+It was one of the best Sunday's in my entire life.
+I finally understood what life is really about.
+I want to have this energy and motivation!
+For everyone who look for the answer what is the most important in our life - it's not money, job or even family.
+It's God and we should be focused to serve him as much as we can!

+27/05/2019
+---
+I was at the dentist today to get rid of wisdom teeth.
+It was the first visit, so the doctor only carried out an inspection and planned the date of the operation.
+And you know what?
+The first available date is April 2020 😄😄.
+I took it :D.

+28/05/2019
+---
+It was a productive day.
+I talked to my boss, I actually wrote about the promotion and we arranged a meeting for the next week.
+I solved one major task and came up with the idea of how to finish the next one.
+I also decided to go to 'Sląsk' and confirmed this decision to my cousin.
+For now and forever - STOP wasting time :)

+29/05/2019
+---
+Another wonderful day!
+My friend invited me to the grill and I agreed.
+It was so cool and chill.
+There was around 15 people, we were chatting and so on.
+I had really, really good fun! 😀😀

+30/05/2019
+---
+It was another beautiful day.
+Well... in the morning I received bad information - my work colleague got sick - and I have to take all of her responsibilities.
+Anyway, the whole day was ideal.
+Our German colleagues had a national holiday so noone was interrupting my work.😅😅

+31/05/2019
+---
+Just few sentences about today.
+It wasn't an easy day.
+As I mentioned yesterday, I went to the western side of Poland - Silesia.
+This means I had 7h of travel.
+And when it comes to work...
+I was creating parser and after 4h of work I realized that it isn't easy task.
+Maybe it's not even possible :(

+01/06/2019
+---
+It's June!
+This day was really good.
+We had a good time here (in Silesia).
+I have seen and have had a short conversation with many members of my family and I am generally happy that I am here :)